-How to Sell Into Schools In 2024
+How to Sell Into Schools in 2025

 The education procurement landscape has changed significantly in the last decade.
 While local authorities are still responsible for distributing funding to maintained schools, they no longer control how schools spend their money.